Freshwater Plants

 NPS photo

-Layered tule mats formed the roofing/siding of the large mat lodges used by the Nez Perces at the time of Euroamerican contact.
-Tules were good material for shelters because the stems are filled with spongy, air-filled tissue that makes them good insulators.
-Tule stems shrink when dry and swell when wet, so the mats form a watertight surface in the rain but allow good air ventilation during drier periods.
+Layered tule mats formed the roofing/siding of the large mat lodges used by the nımí·pu· at the time of Euroamerican contact.
+The stems are made up of spongy, air-filled tissue that makes them good insulators.
+Tule stems shrink when dry and swell when wet.
+The mats form a watertight surface in the rain but allow good air ventilation during drier periods.
 Tule mats are also very light and easily rolled up for carrying on seasonal travels.
 After the arrival of Euroamerican goods, tule mats were gradually replaced with canvas, woven cloth, and wool blankets.

 Bulrush reed seedheads surrounded by other tall grasses.